 Again, as with quantum entanglement and their apparently impossible method of sharing information, these are limits that make sense in a purely material world.
 But if we’re inside a computer program, these anomalies become much easier to explain.
 Any GameObject can have it’s locationID changed at any time for any reason by forces in base reality.

 The Observer Effect

 Now here’s where things really begin to get spooky, as Einstein would say.
-What we term “The Observer Effect” comes from an experiment known as the Double-Slit Experiment:
+What we term “The Observer Effect” (also known as Quantum Indeterminacy) comes from an experiment known as the Double-Slit Experiment:

 There was once a debate in physics: Is a photon a particle, or a wave?

 The answer turns out to be both…until observed.
 Only once observed (causing the collapse of the wave function) does a photon resolve into a particle.